GeirGrusom/PlatformInvoker/README.md

   libraries.
 * Marshal attributes still work.
 * Both 32-bit and 64-bit is supported.
-* Unix should work as well (any system using ld, such as Linux or OS X)
+* Unix support in the works :P
 * Implementation uses ILibrary, so you can even use libraries that implements extension functionality such as OpenGL or OpenAL.